-- Meet with an advisor who will help you register for classes. - Pick up your new student ID. - Obtain your schedule and invoice from the Records and Registration Office in Sara T. Landess Technology and Learning Center, Room 114, Greene Center Student Services, Room 202 or at the Bellefontaine campus.
-You may contact the Records and Registration Office at 937.328.6015, 937.429.
-8819, or records@clarkstate.edu. - Pay for or arrange for payment of your classes at the Cashiers Office in the Sara T. Landess Technology and Learning Center or at the Greene Center Student Services, Room 202.
-Credit card payments may be made in person, by calling 937.328.6048 or 937.429.8819, or online through WebAdvisor. - If you need help paying for your classes, you can meet with financial aid specialists to find out how to apply for federal student aid and what types of aid may be available. - If you self-pay, you can bring your class schedule to the Bookstore and purchase your books.
+- Meet with a success coach who will help you register for classes. - Pick up your new student ID.

+- Obtain your schedule from any of our locations. - Pay for or arrange for payment of your classes at Cashiers Office in Springfield or Beavercreek.
+Credit card payments may be made in person, by calling 937.328.6048 or 937.429.8819, or online through Self-Service. - If you need help paying for your classes, you can meet with financial aid specialists to find out how to apply for federal student aid and what types of aid may be available.
 If you are receiving financial aid to help pay for your books, you must bring photo ID.
-Check the online calendar for dates when vouchers can be used.
-The Bookstore is located in LRC, Room 120 and at the Greene Center.
-You may contact the Bookstore at 937.328.6099, 937.429.8918 or bookstore@clarkstate.edu.
+Check the online calendar for dates when bookstore allowances can be used.